AJ Fernandez Blend 15 Short Robusto Review

 Value Long-Filler Territory

 At $47 for fifteen sticks, you're paying bundle prices for genuine handmade long-filler construction.
 Every leaf comes from Nicaraguan soil.
-Wrapper, binder, filler—all puro.
-No shortcuts.
 AJ's first venture into bundled cigars proves you can strip away the band and fancy box without gutting the tobacco.

 Thirty Minutes of Toasted Nuts

 Black coffee hits first.
-Not stale brew—fresh pot stuff.
 Middle third brings caramel alongside toasted peanuts, almonds, pecans.
 Sweet caramel balances the nuttiness without drowning it.
-The petite size concentrates flavours rather than diluting them.
 Minor wrapper cosmetics on some sticks, but nothing that affects the burn.

 Esteli Pedigree in Pocket Format